 The bot does not capture personal data or other input information, remaining non-invasive to the systems.
 It also does not intervene with the users’ actions.
 Once the bot collects enough information (~100k data points per LOB, typically in two weeks), it creates a visual map of the observed processes.
 The process map visualizes the screens, the start and end points, the navigation between them, and the direction with drill-down functionality.
 For large product portfolios with multiple support processes (for example, in technical support), Alorica requires a bigger user pool to observe.

-Alorica created the discovery bot in its Digital CoE and Innovation Lab (DCOE) in Bangalore, launched in 2018.
+Alorica created the discovery bot in its Digital CoE and Innovation Lab (DCOE) in Bengaluru, launched in 2018.
 The automation specialists in the DCOE analyze the discovery bot results, estimate savings opportunities, and recommend and prioritize bot implementations with workflow business process, exceptions adjudicator, and look-up.
 Because the collected information shows the actual steps and the specific systems and fields to move the data, the created automation workflows make the bot training quicker and more precise.
 It also provides cost-benefit analysis and ROI calculation for each automation.

 Implementations for a healthcare client